 Il Bollito Misto, Or Italian Boiled Dinner: Testina di Vitella

-This is calf's head, and though I've had it many times in restaurants, I don't think I've ever seen it boiled at home.
-It's particular, and not everyone likes it -- the texture is frankly gelatinous, and it must be eaten very hot.
+This is calf's head, and though we've had it many times in restaurants, we don't think we've ever seen it boiled at home.
+It's particular, and not everyone likes it― the texture is frankly gelatinous, and it must be eaten very hot.
 But it is a perfect foil for really pungent mostarda or cren (see sauces, below).

 08 of 10

-Il Bollito Misto, Or Italian Boiled Dinner: Cavallo (I think)
+Il Bollito Misto, Or Italian Boiled Dinner: Cavallo (we think)

-I'm a little hazy on this one, but if memory serves me right, it's boiled horse meat, which is one of the meats Verona is known for.
+We are a little hazy on this one, but if memory serves us right, it's boiled horse meat, which is one of the meats Verona is known for.
 By comparison with beef, it is slightly sweeter and is one item on the bollito cart that many choose to pass over.Continue to 9 of 10 below.

 09 of 10

 Il Bollito Misto, Or Italian Boiled Dinner: Salse

 A bollito misto without sauces to complement the meats would be rather like a night sky without the moon: A lot less interesting.
 Going clockwise from the right, we have:

 - Pearà, a creamy bread and pepper sauce that's one of Verona's signature condiments.

 - Cren, or ground horseradish.
 Strong enough to make your eyes water, and very good.